This Is Hell (band): Misfortunes (2008–2009)

 After several years of non stop touring with larger bands on festival tours, and smaller bands on underground tours, This Is Hell gathered much inspiration for their second studio album titled Misfortunes.
 With this album, the band created a new more aggressive and raw sound not found on previous efforts.
 Only a few days after the release the band embarked on their first headlining tour, which included a full US tour followed by a small European tour.
 After the Euro tour, Chris Reynolds left the band to pursue his project Kill the Frontman and returned to life in upstate New York.
 The band did a short US/Canadian tour, now as a four-piece, with Blacklisted, although Blacklisted did not make it across the border into Canada.

 In October, a small "early press" of the This Is Hell/Nightmare of You split 7" was released.
 From the fall of 2008 to early winter of 2009, This Is Hell did more touring throughout the United States with bands of all genres: October/November with Four Year Strong, I Am the Avalanche and A Loss for Words; November with Gravemaker; December with Evergreen Terrace, Four Letter Lie and Casey Jones; January/February with Funeral for a Friend, the Sleeping and Emarosa.
 After the last mentioned tour, Dan Bourke left the band and joined fellow Long Island group Stray from the Path.
 Dennis Wilson took over on drums for a Europe headlining tour with Dead Swans and The Blackout Argument.

-Weight of the World and Black Mass (2010–present)
+Weight of the World, Black Mass, Bastards Still Remain (2010–2024)

 This Is Hell mutually split with their label, Trustkill Records, and signed with Rise Records.
 With new recruits Andrew Jones (bass) and Benny Mead (drums) they released an EP through Think Fast!
 Records in 2009 called Warbirds.
 The EP featured covers and new songs, some of which would later appear on their third studio album Weight of the World, which was released on June 8, 2010, through Rise Records.

 October 11, 2011, saw the release of This Is Hell's fourth full-length studio album, Black Mass.
+The band released the album Bastards Still Remain in 2016.

+Return to Trustkill Records (2025-present)

+In early 2026, it was announced that This Is Hell would return to Trustkill Records, who will release their new EP Born Suspicious on May 15, 2026.